Automated Test-Case Generation for REST APIs Using Model Inference Search Heuristic: Empirical Study

 We collect and compare the algorithms based on the performance metrics used in the literature~\cite{Marculescu_2022_On_the_fault, Stallenberg_2021_Improving, Arcuri_2024_Advanced,Golmohamaddi_2024_On_the_Impact}: \begin{itemize} \item Number of covered test targets: aggregated value denoting the (unique) number of search objectives (e.g. line, branch, faults, etc.) covered during the run. \item Number of potential faults: aggregated value denoting the (unique) number of 500 errors detected from the HTTP responses, and the (unique) number of discrepancies detected between API responses and the specifications in the OpenAPI schema. \item Number of potential 500 faults: the (unique) number of 500 error codes detected from HTTP responses. \end{itemize}

 To determine whether the results between the algorithms are significantly different, we performed unpaired Wilcoxon rank-sum tests with a threshold of 0.05 to compute the $\rho$-values.
 This is a non-parametric pairwise test for determining whether a pair of data distributions are significantly different from each other~\cite{Conover_1971_Practical}.
 Since MOSA is our baseline method and we have two different versions of MISH, we performed a pairwise comparison between each version of MISH and MOSA.
-Furthermore, to determine the magnitude of the difference between the two versions MISH and MOSA, we computed the effect size of the result using the Vargha-Delaney statistic~\cite{Vargha_2000_A_Critique}.
+Furthermore, to determine the probability that a sample of results from one method will exceed those from the other method, we computed the effect size of the result using the Vargha-Delaney statistic~\cite{Vargha_2000_A_Critique}